best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * Documenting the code dependencies allows others to reproduce the analysis more easily.
 * Dependencies include anything the code needs to run, including software and package versions.

-### What assumptions does the analysis make?

-* Assumptions and caveats of the analysis should be recorded close to the code.
-* These must be communicated to users when releasing results from the analysis.

 ### What happens when the analysis fails to run?